i502Club/OS_Square/readme.md

 This module is the evolution of an earlier version that worked with the NBStore system before it's name change to OpenStore.
 It was also depending on an earlier version of the Square.Connect library.
-The v2 version of this plugin began when when the breaking changes from Square.Connect 2.25 were mitigated. v3 represents the migration from the deprectated Square.Connect library to it's successor,  the Square library which is currently at v6.5.
+The v2 version of this plugin began when when the breaking changes from Square.Connect 2.25 were mitigated. v3 represents the migration from the deprecated Square.Connect library to it's successor,  the Square library which is currently at v6.5.
-This version 3.0.0-alpha is to allow for some testing, feedback particularly on foreign currencies, and for smoking testing(i502 pun intended) for case scenarios that may have been overlooked.  v3.0.0-alpha is the first public release so we apologize if it's a bit mis-leading to begin at a v3.
+This version 3.0.0-alpha is to allow for some testing, feedback particularly on foreign currencies, and for smoke testing(i502 pun intended) for case scenarios that may have been overlooked.
+The plugin provides support for USD, AUD, GBP, CAD and JPY currencies.
+You can set your currency code from the OS Back Office.  v3.0.0-alpha is the first public release.

 ## Authors
 [i502 Club](https://www.i502.club)
-This project was based on the templates for OpenStore which David Lee provides for the community.
+This project was built using templates for OpenStore which David Lee has provided for the community.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details